 The 461 visa provides full work and study rights.
 However, you won’t be entitled to fee support.

 You can leave and re-enter Australia as many times as you wish.

 The 461 visa does not in itself lead to permanent residency.
 It is granted for five years and can be renewed for a further five years, and so on.

 If your New Zealand partner has lived in Australia for the past five years and has earnings of at least $53,900 in each year, your partner may be eligible for a PR visa in their own right through the Skilled Independent visa (subclass 189) New Zealand stream.
 In this case, you may be eligible to be included in their application as a dependent, and would also get PR on grant of the 189 visa.

 You may also be eligible for other skilled visa types or employer-sponsorship.

 If your relationship with your New Zealand partner breaks down, you can still apply for a further five year 461, provided you are not in a new relationship.
 If you are in a new relationship with an Australian permanent resident or citizen, you may be eligible to lodge an 820/801 visa.

 If you’re not in a new relationship and decide to renew the visa, you must continue to meet health and character requirements, have maintained residency in Australia (two out of the last five years).

 You can find out more by completing our online assessment form.

-Given that the 461 visa processing time is over 20 months, it’s a long time to waste if your application does not meet Immigration’s strict requirements.
+Given that the 461 visa processing time is over 20 months, it’s a long time to waste if your application does not meet the Department’s strict requirements.